 We went to a pizzeria to order the chickpea flatbread.
 I asked Jed to guess what was this delicious specialty.
 He thought it was an omelet and this made me laugh.
 The owner of the pizzeria, an old woman who saw me grow up, asked me: “Why are you laughing?”.
 I told her what my friend Jed thought about the chickpea flatbread, and she started to laugh too.

 She replied to him: “No my dear, this is CALDA CALDA!” associating the typical Italian hand gesture that means “eating”.
 My friend, of course, did not understand.
-But he was delighted to get some slices asking me what was that.
+But he was delighted to get some slices asking me what was.

 The chickpea flatbread has a round shape and is baked in a wood-fired oven.
-The best is using a special copper pan.
+The best is to use a special copper pan.
 Once cooked it assumes a bright golden color.
-Some food companies sell a pre-cooked version, ready to heat, but of course, it is not the same thing as preparing by you.
+Some food companies sell a pre-cooked version, ready to heat, but of course, it is not the same thing as preparing you.

 According to one of many popular recipes, you have to dilute 1/4 part of chickpea flour with 3/4 parts of water in a bowl.
 Add salt and stir vigorously to dissolve the lumps of flour.
 Possibly crushing them against the sides of the bowl with the spoon.

-Before to bake, allow the mixture to stand for a few hours (from two to ten hours and even more).
-Stir it occasionally to prevent the settling of the flour and to dissolve the residual lumps.
+Before baking, allow the mixture to stand for a few hours (from two to ten hours and even more).
+Stir it occasionally to prevent the settling of the flour and dissolve the residual lumps.

 The Chickpea flatbread in a legend